 Amnesty International is a campaigning body for human rights worldwide.
 Its site includes reports on individual countries, searchable via an A-Z country index; campaign reports and thematic publications 1996 onwards; and annual reports 1998 onwards (with summaries for 1993-1997).

 Bhatt Murphy is a London based solicitors’ firm specialising in the protection of civil liberties.
 Its web site includes a number of timelines, setting out major events in a number of areas, with links to relevant legislation and case law.
-Subjects covered include: police misconduct, tariff setting for life sentenced prisoners, deaths in custody, immigration detention, parole hearings and the prison disciplinary system.
+Subjects covered include: public law, police misconduct, prisoners’ rights, immigration detention and migrant rights, deaths in custody, European Court of Human Rights and public inquiries.

-The CAJ is an organisation campaigning for human rights and civil liberties in Northern Ireland.
+The Committee on the Administration of Justice (CAJ) is an independent non-governmental organisation which campaigns for human rights and civil liberties in Northern Ireland.
 Publications available online include various key documents, annual reports, press releases, and a monthly newsletter Just News.

 The Commissioner for Human Rights is an independent institution within the Council of Europe, responsible for promoting human rights within member states.
 The first Commissioner began work in 1999, and the site has all documentation to date (including opinions, recommendations, reports, seminar papers and speeches).

 The Equality and Human Rights Commission was established on 1 October 2007 under the Equality Act 2006.
 It replaced the Equal Opportunities Commission, Commission for Racial Equality and Disability Rights Commission, taking over their existing responsibilities for racial, disability and sex discrimination and also taking on new responsibilities for aspects of equality relating to sexual orientation, age, religion or belief, and human rights.
-Guidance relating to current legislation and codes of practice can be found in the “Advice and Guidance” section.
-Information about the Human Rights Act 1998 and the Equality Act 2010 can be found under the relevant headings, while “Our Legal Action” includes information about the Commission’s enforcement work.
+There is “Advice and Guidance” relating to current legislation and codes of practice.
+Other sections include “Our Legal Action” with information about the Commission’s legal and enforcement powers and its inquiries and investigations.

-CPT is the abbreviated name of the committee established by Article 1 of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (1987).
-The database includes all CPT reports and public statements, and the “standards” from the CPT’s annual general reports.
+Committee for the Prevention of Torture (CPT) is the abbreviated name of the Council of Europe committee established by Article 1 of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (1987).
+The HUDOC CPT Database accessible here includes all CPT reports and public statements, and the “standards” from the CPT’s annual general reports.

-The full text of the Convention as amended by the Protocols, in html format, on the Council of Europe Treaty Office site.
+The full text of the European Convention on Human Rights as amended by the Protocols, on the Council of Europe Treaty Office site.
+Other content includes Travaux Préparatoires to the convention and details of signatures, ratifications, reservations and declarations.

-The European Council on Refugees and Exiles (ECRE) is a Brussels-based “pan-European alliance”, with 90 member organisations in 38 countries, which works to protect and advance the rights of refugees, asylum seekers and displaced persons.
+The European Council on Refugees and Exiles (ECRE) is a Brussels-based “pan-European alliance”, with more than 100 member organisations in over 40 countries, which works to protect and advance the rights of refugees, asylum seekers and displaced persons.
 Policy and research papers are arranged by topic.
 The site also includes annual reports, weekly bulletins, news and press releases.

 The European Court of Human Rights (ECHR), based in Strasbourg, was set up in 1959 under the European Convention on Human Rights.
 Information and documents relating to the history, composition and working of the Court include the HUDOC database of the case law of the Convention, the Court Rules, the text of the Convention and protocols, and dates of ratification.
 The HUDOC case law database covers the European Court of Human Rights, the defunct European Commission on Human Rights (1954-1998), and the Committee of Ministers.
 RSS feeds are available for ECHR news, webcasts and Information Notes.